wdawson/okta.github.io/_source/_posts/2017-10-19-build-a-preact-app-with-authentication.md

 ```

 You'll notice your component passes handling of the authentication back to the
-high order component.
-This is a prime example of the benefits of high order
+higher-order component.
+This is a prime example of the benefits of higher-order
 components and composition in JavaScript.

 Finally, create the `render` function that will make the decision about showing